osgi/osgi.enroute.site/_appnotes/gogo-cmd.md

 * `-q`, `--quit` – Quit an earlier log listener
 * `-l`, `--level` – The highest level to log.
 This is a member of Level

+We can declare the following method to have these options:

     public void logt(CommandSession session,
         @Parameter(